 Following the completion of the public submission phase of the Leading Practice Mining Acts Review in March 2017, the South Australian Government’s Review Team has now released its first response to the submissions in the form of 20 ‘Policy Directions’ documents (Policy Directions).The Policy Directions summarise the key issues that the Review Team identified from the public submissions and give a broad outline of the future policy direction being considered by the Review Team to address those issues.
 While there is little detail available at this stage, the Policy Directions do point to several specific recommendations that the Resources Industry should carefully consider.
-These recommendations are discussed in this Alert.

 The Review Team is currently seeking feedback on the recommendations and the broader proposed policy directions in parallel with its preparation of draft amendments for consideration by Parliament.